Case study: prescription error leads to £60,000 compensation

 Following the conclusion of his case, the man has kindly agreed to let us share his story to help those with similar problems understand more about prescription allergies and medical negligence.

 Our client, Mr A, who had a known allergy to penicillin, visited his GP in October 2013 after feeling unwell with a painful chest and headache.
 He was examined by his GP and prescribed amoxicillin, which contains penicillin.

 Our client took the capsules as prescribed and shortly after, developed anaphylaxis and began to feel tingling in/around his lips.
 He also had difficulty speaking.
 In addition, he began to experience uncontrollable itchiness, which caused him to scratch his body, leading to severe lesions.
 Soon after, our client’s face and tongue began to swell and he found himself unable to breathe.

 He was admitted to hospital for anaphylactic shock and has since developed post-traumatic stress disorder.
 He has also gone on to develop panic disorder and recurrent depressive disorder of moderate severity.

 Claiming compensation for the prescription error

 We sent a letter to the client’s GP explaining his injuries and losses.
 In response, the doctor offered to settle the claim without admitting liability.
 The GP subsequently admitted that giving our client the wrong prescription had been an avoidable mistake, but denied that this could have caused him a psychiatric injury.

 In response, we showed evidence from independent psychiatric experts that our client had, in fact, developed psychiatric injury due to the GP’s negligence.

-The defendant admitted responsibility and the case settled out of court for £60,000.
+The defendant admitted responsibility and the case was settled out of court for £60,000.
 This compensation will help our client get the support he needs.